Andy-Dickinson/Pytorch_notes/pytorch_notes.md

 from matplotlib import pyplot as plt

+# not sure if the above for setting backend is required when using this:
+# set the param
+plt.rc('figure', autolayout=True)
+plt.rc('image', cmap='magma')

 # maps numerical labels (0-9) to corresponding class names
 labels_map = {
     0: "T-Shirt",